botelhocpp/TN9K_Binary_Image_Renderer/README.md

-# tang_nano_hdmi_driver
+# Flash Memory and HDMI Driver for Tang Nano 9k

-A Verilog driver that controls the Tang Nano 9k HDMI port (for Apycula tools).
+A Verilog driver that sends an image of the SPI Flash memory through the Tang Nano 9k's HDMI port (for Apycula tools).